Piter-Arab/KalkulatorFinansowy/README.md

 ## Usage

 You can run this Java program on your local machine using any Java IDE or by compiling and executing the source code.

+## Important Notice

+This is a very early Aplha release, so bug may occur.
+This program will be improved.